Updated: May 2026

 Spend the Day at the Beach

-Let’s be honest — the beach is the main event on Anna Maria Island, and it just so happens to be completely free.
-With soft white sand, calm Gulf waters, and plenty of public access points, you don’t need a reservation, ticket, or plan to enjoy it.
+The beach is the main event on Anna Maria Island — and it just so happens to be completely free.
+Soft white sand, calm Gulf waters, and public access points scattered the length of the island mean you don’t need a reservation, ticket, or plan to enjoy it.
+Pack light, claim your stretch of shoreline, and let the day unfold.

-Public access points are scattered throughout the island.
+Public access points are plentiful.
 Many offer free parking, though spots fill quickly in peak season.
-Bean Point has limited parking and no facilities, while Coquina Beach provides restrooms and picnic tables.
+Bean Point has limited parking and no facilities.
+Coquina Beach offers restrooms and picnic tables.
+To make your beach day even smoother, you can peek at my What Super-Travelers Carry in Their Beach Bags post for the smart essentials that actually make a difference.

 Watch a Gulf Coast Sunset